Minkébé National Park

 Minkébé National Park (French: Parc National de Minkébé) is a national park in the extreme northeast of Gabon.
 It covers an area of 7,570 km^{2}.
-The WWF recognized it as an area needing protection as early as 1989 and has been actively working towards protecting the forest since 1997.
-The park was established as a provisional reserve in 2000 but the Minkébé National Park itself was officially recognized and established by the Gabonese government in August 2002.
-It is recognized as a critical site for conservation by the IUCN and has been proposed as a World Heritage Site.
+The World Wide Fund for Nature (WWF) said it was an area needing protection in 1989 and began working to protect the forest in 1997.
+The park was established as a provisional reserve in 2000 and was officially recognized and established by the Gabonese government in August 2002.